 The third action under this component is on Environmentally Sound Management of equipment, stocks and wastes containing or contaminated by PCBs in national electricity companies of Mediterranean countries (MED POL).
 The first objective is to implement NAP and National Implementation Plans (NIPs) related actions for the Environmentally Sound Management (ESM) of equipment, stocks and wastes contaminated with PCBs in national electricity companies of Mediterranean countries.
 The end-of-project target is to strengthen 5 countries legislative and regulatory frameworks for the management of POPs, remove tons of PCBs and disposed in 5 countries in order to phase out POPs from use.
-For this purpose, awareness is expected to be improved on the Environmentally Sound Management (ESM) of PCBs, by trainings, workshops and the dissemination of toolkit of PCB for owners and policy-makers, PCB awareness video and a PCB website for use by participating countries and other Mediterranean countries.
+For this purpose, awareness is expected to be improved on the Environmentally Sound Management (ESM) of PCBs and the technical capacity for the ESM of PCBs, by trainings, workshops and the dissemination of toolkit of PCB for owners and policy-makers, PCB awareness video and a PCB website for use by participating countries and other Mediterranean countries.